Phoenixville Library

 The ability to see availability at a glance

-Alerts for when unavailable items are returned back to the library
+Alerts for when unavailable items are returned back to the library.

 A way to quickly access their library card.

-Guides on how to use the rented products if setup is needed.
+Guides on how to use the rented products if setup is needed

-And lastly, the ability to pay for any late fees
+The ability to pay for any late fees

 Alex Rivera